python/cpython/Doc/library/readline.rst

 .. function:: get_history_item(index)

    Return the current contents of history item at *index*.
+The item index is one-based.
+This calls :c:func:`history_get` in the underlying library.

    .. versionadded:: 2.3